Welcome to a new era of cyber illusions

 Battening the hatches

 Given this escalation to attacking the very reality of our data, is fighting back the answer?
 Some in the trenches sure think so, with incident response professionals now willing to employ cyber offense as defence.
-VMware’s 2021 Global Incident Response Threat Report found that 81 percent of respondents are willing to leverage active defence techniques in the next 12 months.
+VMware’s 2021 Global Incident Response Threat Report found that 81% of respondents are willing to leverage active defence techniques in the next 12 months.
 These tactics range from deception to disruption, such as deploying deception grids and micro sharing data, and creating a hostile environment for would-be attackers.

 While these techniques are useful in the fight against attackers, hacking back is not recommended.
 Instead, cyber vigilance must be the de facto weapon and penetrate every aspect of the organisation.
 These are some recommended tactics that CISOs can adopt: